chrisanag1985/QRadar_Redmine_Integration/README.md

 # How it works

-  It works with `API CALLS` on both QRadar and Redmine Apps, so this script can run on a different server.
+  - It works with `API CALLS` on both QRadar and Redmine Apps, so this script can run on a different server.
-  It checks for new created QRadar Offenses and sync them to Redmine.
+  - It checks for new created QRadar Offenses and sync them to Redmine.
-  It checks if an Offense has been deleted from Qradar and removes it from Redmine.
+  - It checks if an Offense has been deleted from Qradar and removes it from Redmine.
-  It checks if a Ticket is Closed (Redmine Issue Status that is marked as closed Issue) and close it on QRadar.
+  - It checks if a Ticket is Closed (Redmine Issue Status that is marked as closed Issue) and close it on QRadar.

+# TODO

+  - Create script to find these variables automatically  (run it the first time or when you make changes)
+  - Put API Endpoints to config file
+  - Create one function for all API CALLS
+  - Dockerize it

 # Give it a try